Skip to main content

 National Digital Health Strategy Media Image 07

-Embedding standards in technology procurement boosts digital capability and ensures better access to accurate, timely data within Australian health systems, thereby benefiting clinicians, consumers, patients and their carers.
+Embedding standards in technology procurement boosts digital capability and ensures better access to accurate, timely data within Australian health systems, benefiting clinicians, consumers, patients and their carers.

 Release plan